yusufaine/tp/docs/UserGuide.md

 ### Clear (delete all) existing recipes: `clear`
 Removes all existing recipes in McKitchen.
 A confirmation prompt would show up before this operation is executed. <br>

-Usage: `clear`
+Usage: `clear [-f]`

 The program would then prompt you to confirm.
 Type in `yes` to clear and `no` to cancel the clear request.
+> :warning: By specifying `-f`, you are letting McKitchen know that you are very sure about what you're doing and would proceed to removing all recipes without a confirmation prompt.

 Example:
-- clear
+- `clear`
   - This would generate a clear request that requires a confirmation.
-To confirm to clear McKitchen, type in 'yes',
+    - To confirm to clear McKitchen, type in 'yes',
-    - else, type in 'no'.
+    - Otherwise, type in 'no'.
+- `clear -f`
+  - This would clear all entries **without** confirmation

 <div markdown="block" class="alert alert-info">

-️:heavy_exclamation_mark: :computer: To clear McKitchen without the confirmation, you can include the prefix `-f` after the `clear` (forced clear) command.
-McKitchen is only able to restore the default sample recipes by running `reset`.
+️:heavy_exclamation_mark: :computer: McKitchen is only able to restore the default sample recipes by running `reset`.
 Currently, McKitchen isn't able to undo actions in the application so use this feature with caution!

 </div>

-#### Forced Clear:
-Usage: `clear -f` <br>
-Example:
-- clear -f
-    - This would clear McKitchen without having the need for any confirmation.

 ### Reset to the default recipes: `reset`
 Resets the existing recipes in McKitchen to the default ones that it initially came with.